 When you accurately track the minutes from your account-based marketing activities, you’ll understand how target accounts are engaging.
 Over time, you’ll gain valuable information about how engagement minutes correlate with your most valuable accounts — so you can refine your strategies and create even more engagement.

-Account-based metrics, such as those described here, don’t replace traditional metrics like leads, pipeline, and revenue.
-Those are still important, and you should track them for both new and existing customers.
+Account-based metrics, such as those described here, don’t replace traditional lead generation metrics like leads, pipeline, and revenue.
+Those are still important, and you should track them for both existing and new customers.

-But, as we’ve seen, traditional metrics are not sufficient for ABM.
-So marketing and sales teams should be adept at using additional metrics to show success.
+But, as we’ve seen, traditional key performance indicators (KPIs) and metrics are not sufficient to measure ABM.
+So sales and marketing teams should be adept at using additional KPIs and metrics to understand the performance of their ABM strategy.

-Congrats!
-If you made it through all six steps of this series and have applied some of the best practices in your B2B practice, you are well on your way to executing efficient sales and marketing strategies that power revenue growth.
+If you’ve made it this far, you are well on your way to executing efficient sales and marketing strategies that power revenue growth.

 So now what?
 Here are three things that come to mind: